Lithium-Ion Battery Impedance

-The application takes experimental data from EIS measurements as input, simulates these measurements, and then runs a parameter estimation based on the experimental data.
+The app takes measurements from an EIS experiment and uses them as inputs.
+It then simulates these measurements and runs a parameter estimation based on the experimental data.

-The control parameters are the exchange current density, the resistivity of the resistive layer on the particles, the double-layer capacitance of NCA, and the double-layer capacitance of the carbon support in the positive electrode.
-The fitting is done to the measured impedance of the positive electrode at frequencies ranging from 10 mHz to 1 kHz.
+The control parameters are: the exchange current density, the resistivity of the solid electrolyte interface on the particles, the double-layer capacitance of NCA, the double-layer capacitance of the carbon support in the positive electrode, and the diffusivity of the lithium ion in the positive electrode.
+Fitting is done to the measured impedance of the positive electrode at frequencies ranging from 10 mHz to 1 kHz.

 however, additional products may be required to completely define and model it.
 Furthermore, this example may also be defined and modeled using components from the following product combinations: